 If you have any questions, please contact NHSN Director Clare Freeman by email at email@example.com.

-The deadline for applications is 28 February.
-Decisions will be made by a grants panel of trustees in mid-April.
+Decisions will be made by a grants panel of trustees in mid-March.
 It can take 6 weeks to decide on an application, and you may be asked for additional information which can make the process longer.
 Your project should be completed within 15 months of the grant being awarded.

 How much money can I apply for?